SpiritualForest/servicemanual/README.md

 ### /api/tasks/{taskId} - _GET, PATCH, DELETE_
 Retrieve, update, or delete the task with the given _taskId_. _taskId_ is an integer.
-The body for the PATCH request is the same as in the **/api/tasks POST** request.
+The body for the **PATCH** request is the same as in the **/api/tasks POST** request.

 Example **GET** and **DELETE** requests:
 ```
 GET /api/tasks/750
 DELETE /api/tasks/800
 ```
+Query parameters passed to this endpoint are **discarded**, and have no effect on the request or response.
+Passing a _taskId_ value that is not an integer will result in a **400 "bad request"** response.
+If the task doesn't exist in the database, a **404 "task not found"** response will be returned.

 All properties in the request body for the **PATCH** request are **_optional_**.
 It is possible to modify as many, or as few, fields as desired.
-Passing an empty request body will result in a 400 "bad request" response.
+Passing an empty request body will result in a **400 "bad request"** response.
-Passing unknown properties, or properties with malformed or incorrect values, in the request body, will result in a 400 "bad request" response.
+Passing unknown properties, or properties with malformed or incorrect values, in the request body, will result in a **400 "bad request"** response.
+When attempting to modify the _deviceId_ of a task, if the device doesn't exist in the database, a **404 "device not found"** response will be retured.
-**NOTE** in this case, attempting to pass a task ID in the request body will result in a 400 "bad request" response, as it is not allowed.
+**NOTE:** in this case, attempting to pass a task ID in the request body will result in a **400 "bad request"** response, as it is not allowed.
 The ID is passed only as a path variable.

-Example **PATCH** request to change the description on task 700:
+Example **PATCH** request to change the description on task _700_:
 ```
 PATCH /api/tasks/700
 Host: localhost